herpaderpaldent/seat-discourse/docs/installation/package_installation.md

 Navigate to `discourse.example.com` and log on.
 Top right press the 3 lines and select `Admin`.
 Go to API tab and press `Generate Master API Key`.

-Add the following values to your auth project's settings file:
+Add the following values to your SeAT `.env` file:

 * `DISCOURSE_URL`: `https://discourse.example.com` (do not add a trailing slash!)
 * `DISCOURSE_API_USERNAME`: the username of the admin account you generated the API key with